gdbarron/VenafiTppPS/docs/functions/New-TppCapiApplication.md

 ```

 ### -ApplicationName
 1 or more application names to create.
-Path must be a path to a device.
+Path property must be a path to a device.

 ```yaml
 Type: String[]